Finsbury Estate: Architecture

-Finsbury Estate is a 'mixed development' of the High Modern period.
+Finsbury Estate is a 'mixed development' of the High Modern period, and served as a redevelopment of the Skinners' Company Estate.
 It was designed by Emberton, Franck & Tardrew in 1965 for Finsbury Borough Council, though completed after Finsbury had been absorbed into the new Metropolitan Borough of Islington.

 Franck had worked for Tecton, and there are similarities with the architecture of Tecton estates such as Spa Green Estate, as pointed out by the Survey of London.
 Through the configuration of the four blocks, two large open spaces have been created, characterized by two predominant inward-looking convex spaces defined by the surrounding blocks of flats.
 Main entrances to the estate are on St John Street, where the Finsbury Library is located, and on Skinner Street to the south-west.